byt3-m3/python_bin_search/README.md

     * U  = mid-point - 1
 * Repeat from step C until mid-point value is matched to the target made

+## Example

+In the example below I have a list with 6 elements.
+In this case we would like to determine if the number 100 is present in the list.
+We use the Binary search method to find the index position of the number 100.

 ![image](https://github.com/byt3-m3/python_bin_search/blob/master/img/Binary%20Searches-Page-1.jpg)